SHARE - Seizing the Hybrid Areas of work by Re-presenting self-Employment

 The project leading to this application has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement N. 715950).

-Project manager: Annalisa MURGIA
+Principal Investigator: Annalisa MURGIA